cloudflare/cloudflare-docs/content/spectrum/reference/limitations.md

 ## UDP

 At the moment, Cloudflare does not support packet fragmentation for UDP packets.
-If packets are fragmented, they will be dropped at Cloudflare’s edge.
+If packets are fragmented, they will be dropped at Cloudflare's edge.

 ## Minecraft